UVADS/DS-4002/README.md

 University of Virginia Honor System: All work should be pledged in the spirit of the Honor System at the University of Virginia.
 The instructor will indicate which assignments and activities are to be done individually and which permit collaboration.
 The following pledge should be written out at the end of all quizzes, examinations, individual assignments, and papers:  “I pledge that I have neither given nor received help on this examination (quiz, assignment, etc.)”.
 The pledge must be signed by the student.
 For more information, visit www.virginia.edu/honor.

 Special Needs:  The University of Virginia accommodates students with disabilities.
 Any SCPS student with a disability who needs accommodation (e.g., in arrangements for seating, extended time for examinations, or note-taking, etc.), should contact the Student Disability Access Center (SDAC) and provide them with appropriate medical or psychological documentation of his/her condition.
 Once accommodations are approved, just follow up with me concerning any logistics and implementation of accommodations.
 Please try to make accommodations for test-taking at least 14 business days in advance of the date of the test(s).
 Students with disabilities are encouraged to contact the SDAC: 434-243-5180/Voice, 434-465-6579/Video Phone, 434-243-5188/Fax.
 Further policies and statements are available at www.virginia.edu/studenthealth/sdac/sdac.html

+LLM use: The use of Large Language Models (e.g., ChatGPT) is allowed.
+In fact, I encourage their use since, among other advantages, they allow you to further learn along the way.
+However, this is only advisable once you are expert enough to thoroughly understand the logic of programming.
+Until you reach this point, I strongly recommend that you avoid using LLM tools.